 This page contains information on work visas issued on the basis of petitions.
 In accordance with US immigration law for temporary job in the United States, if you have non-immigrant status you need to obtain a visa of the appropriate category depending on the type of work performed.
 Most categories of temporary visas require a potential employer or recruitment agency to file a request.
 This request must be approved by the US Citizenship and Immigration Services prior to applying for a visa.

-All applicants applying for H, L, O, P and Q categories must have a petition approved by the Citizenship and Immigration Services.
+All applicants applying for H, L, O, P and Q categories must have a application approved by the USCIS.
 An I-129 petition must be approved before applying for a work visa to the US embassy or consulate.
 After approval of the request, the employer or agent will receive a notification on Form I-797 (Approval Notification), which will be evidence of the approval of the application.
 During the interview, the consular officer will verify the approval of the aplication through the State Department’s Petition Management Information System (PIMS).

 In order to verify the approval of your petition, you need to take information about the incoming number of the I-129 petition with you to an interview at the US embassy or consulate.
 Please note that the approval of the application does not guarantee a visa.
 A visa may be denied if you do not meet the relevant criteria, which are provided by immigration law.

 Employment Based Immigration in Houston